-Prerequisites: Completion of all EDEL or EDSE coursework Corequisites: EDSE 630 or EDEL 630; if waived for candidates with prior teaching experience/teaching certification, or in-service teachers: EDCO 622, EDCO 623 a historical understanding and appreciation for others of diverse backgrounds.
+Prerequisites: Completion of all EDEL or EDSE coursework Corequisite: EDSE 630 or EDEL 630; if waived for candidates with prior teaching experience/ teaching certification, or inservice teachers: EDCO 622, EDCO 623 appreciation for others of diverse backgrounds.
 Given the diverse cultural context in the United Arab Emirates, it is particularly vital candidates understand this level of multiculturalism particularly in relation to social relationships and power structures that will have critical implications for classroom teachers.

 This course will seek to critically examine the construction of ethnicity, class, religion, disability, age, and gender among others.
-In doing so, candidates will develop
+In doing so, candidates will develop a historical understanding and